September 30, 2019

 With these advantages in mind, it’s obvious there are many ways that utilizing video in the sales process can help reps.

-3 Ways to Use Sales Videos1.
-Prospecting: When it comes to prospecting outreach, email has become the name of the game and videos are especially effective during this stage.
+1. Prospecting: When it comes to prospecting outreach, email has become the name of the game and videos are especially effective during this stage.
 Most prospecting emails include some piece of content to help show the brand’s value to the prospect, whether it be an industry tip or insight, a blog post, or a relevant datapoint.
 Consider adding a visual and personal touch by sharing a video of yourself discussing the content.

 2. Addressing concerns and demonstrating value: Videos make demonstrations of a product or explanations of a service not only visually appealing, but easy to follow and digest.
 Some brands have products and services whose value propositions aren’t easy to grasp up front, which can cause a bit of friction between the sales rep and prospect.
 Consider providing prospects with videos of expert team members explaining tricky concepts, or share a video of yourself walking through common concerns or frequently asked questions.